verge-io/docs/docs/public/ProductGuide/sync-configuration.md

 <br>

     -   ***Type:*** Custom
-    -   ***Custom Filter (recommended):*** Enter the IP address of the sending VergeIO system.
+    -   ***Custom Filter (recommended):*** Enter the IP address of the sending VeregOS system.
 If adding to an existing vSAN NAT rule, add the IP address making sure all addresses are separated by commas.
     -   ***Type:*** My Router IP
     -   ***Destination Ports/Ranges:*** 14201
     -   ***Type:*** IP/Custom
-    -   ***Target:*** ui (This is a VergeIO keyword; it must be entered in lower case, exactly as noted)
+    -   ***Target:*** ui (This is a VeregOS keyword; it must be entered in lower case, exactly as noted)
  ![sync-snat.png](/public/userguide-sshots/sync-snat.png)

 8. Click **Submit** to save the new rule.